 All Office 365 Nonprofit plans include include Office web apps, Outlook web app, and services such as OneDrive and Sharepoint.
 Some Office 365 Nonprofit plans also allow users to download and install Office Suite desktop applications on their devices.

 For a full list of features, see Microsoft’s Office 365 Nonprofit website for more details.

 To be eligible for Office 365 Nonprofits, you must meet all three of Microsoft’s eligibility criteria:

 - Hold recognized, legal nonprofit status as defined in Canada.

 Canadian Charities registered with the Canada Revenue Agency (CRA), Canadian Federal Non-profits registered with Industry Canada, or Canadian Provincial Non-profits registered with their corresponding provinces or territories.

-- Operate on a not-for-profit basis and have a mission that benefits local community.
 To see the full list of ineligible organizations, please see Microsoft’s eligibility guidelines.